joary/telclass/grc/C01_simple_pam/README.md

 # About the simulation:
 This simulation does:

-1-Modulate bits using PAM constelattion,
+1-Modulate bits using PAM constellation,

-2-Adds Wight Gaussian Noise to modulated symbols.
+2-Adds White Gaussian Noise to modulated symbols.

-3-Demodulate noisy symbols with treshold detection.
+3-Demodulate noisy symbols with threshold detection.

 **OBS:** A Scrambler of bits were used to make symbols have equal probability of happen.

 # How to use

-open the simulation with:
+Open the simulation with:

 <pre>#> gnuradio-companion simple_pam.grc</pre>

-run the simulation with:
+Run the simulation with:

 <pre>F6</pre>